csbg/SplineOmics/README.md

   pattern.
 For example, some hits may continually decrease in value (e.g. intensity) over the time, while others may increase.
-Each of the unique temporal pattern would be put into one cluster, which sets the stage for example for gene set enrichment analysis.
+Each of the unique temporal pattern would be put into one cluster, which sets the stage for example for gene set enrichment analysis (check the enrichment terms for each cluster.
+For example, when one cluster contains proteins that increase in abundance over the time, the enrichment could tell you which processes got activated.)

 - Generate a report, that shows the temporal pattern of every hit and the resulting clusters, along with other plots such as a dendrogram,